Final project 2025. Secret Messages.¶

 Secret messages¶

-The program to be implemented as a project work will recognize the dots, dashes and spaces needed to form the Morse-coded messages by using movements captured from the sensor data of the device, or for example from button presses.
-Messages produced in this manner will then be transferred to a program running on a workstation computer, where they will be translated back to text.
-The program created for the device of the course should also be able to interpret a received message that consists of Morse-coded characters (dots, dashes and space) and present it to its user.
+The program to be implemented as a project work will recognize the dots, dashes, and spaces needed to form Morse-coded messages, based on data captured from the device’s IMU or, for example, from button presses.
+The produced messages will then be transferred to a workstation program, where they are converted back into text.

-- NOTE: There is no need that your application is able to do the translation between Morse code and letters or viceversa.
+- NOTE: For the basic project, your application does not need to perform the translation between Morse code and letters, or vice versa.

 Message protocol¶